-Lee Fields has been making music for quite some time.
+Lee Fields (above, doing “Ladies” for KEXP FM) has been making music for quite some time.
 His first album came out in 1969.
-So it’s safe to say he’s been around.
+So he’s been around.
 He started out in the funk business, earning favorable comparisons to James Brown throughout the ’70s.
 And while the ’80s were somewhat quiet for him, he returned strong in the ’90s, making bluesy soul music.
 But since teaming up with local label Truth & Soul and its house band, the Expressions, his music has been reinvigorated.
-To witness: the excellent, just released Faithful Man, which marries old-school R&B and soul with modern touches.
-Tomorrow, Lee Fields and the Expressions (above, doing “Love Comes and Goes”) play Music Hall of Williamsburg, and in advance of the show, he e-mailed The House List to answer Five Questions.
+To witness: last year’s excellent Faithful Man, which marries old-school R&B and soul with modern touches.

 Nick Waterhouse (above doing “Is That Clear”) may not share the same background as Lee Fields, but the young singer-songwriter-producer from Southern California is still well versed in R&B. His debut album, last year’s Time’s All Gone, reveals an old soul with contemporary style.
 But truthfully, you’ve got to see him live to take it all in.
 And you can see him alongside Lee Fields and the Expressions tomorrow night at Webster Hall.